The Wires 2022: What the Judges are Looking For

-ExchangeWire’s prestigious Wires awards are back for 2022, and there’s still time to beat our early-bird deadline of Friday 27 May.
+ExchangeWire’s prestigious Wires awards are back for 2022, and there’s still time to beat our deadline of Friday 29 July.
 We're delighted to have a stellar panel of judges who are ready and waiting to cast an expert eye over the very best work the industry has to offer.

 The Wires recognise the very best uses of digital media, marketing and commerce, with a focus on ad tech and martech.
 Concluding with our famous London ceremony in November, the awards celebrate use of technology, expertise, and innovation, across all aspects of media sales and media buying.

 Entries are welcome from around the world, and the Wires accepts submissions from all companies in the digital marketing industry, including technology suppliers, marketers, media agencies, digital agencies, publishers and media owners.

 Our judges include luminaries from the industry, across a variety of sectors and disciplines.
 We asked for some of their thoughts on what makes a winning campaign, what being a Wires judge means to them and what a Wires win can do for you.

 For me, a winning campaign has to be driven by insight, solution focused and delivers a result that is a step change for the client.
 In today’s world where ad blindness and blocking tools become more prevalent, I am looking for a campaign that puts the audience at the heart of the work, providing a value add for both them and the brand.